Errahum/HeliosChart/README.md

 HeliosChart is a comprehensive Python application designed for visualizing financial data through a highly interactive and user-friendly interface built with PyQt and Matplotlib.
 The application offers a range of functionalities including dynamic data loading, candlestick chart visualization, and identification of Doji patterns.

-The chart uses a specific type of json data that is personalized by john. @johndoe1117
+The chart uses a specific type of json data that is personalized by john.
+[John Doe](https://github.com/johndoe1117)

 ## Table of Contents